Higehiro: Light novels

+Spin-off

 Manga

-A manga adaptation with art by Imaru Adachi has been serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace since November 2018.
-It has been collected in nine tankōbon volumes.
+A manga adaptation with art by Imaru Adachi was serialized in Kadokawa Shoten's shōnen manga magazine Monthly Shōnen Ace from November 26, 2018 to January 24, 2025.
+It was collected in thirteen tankōbon volumes.
 In March 2021, One Peace Books announced their license to the manga in English and would begin releasing the series in October 2021.

+Each Stories

 Anime

 On December 26, 2019, an anime adaptation was announced by Kadokawa Sneaker Bunko.
 The adaptation was revealed to be a television series produced by Dream Shift, animated by Project No.9 and directed by a director under the pseudonym of Manabu Kamikita, with Deko Akao handling series composition, and Takayuki Noguchi designing the characters.
 Tomoki Kikuya is composing the series' music.
 The series aired from April 5 to June 28, 2021, on AT-X, Tokyo MX, and BS11.
 Dialogue+ performed the series' opening theme song "Omoide Shiritori", while Kaori Ishihara performed the series' ending theme song "Plastic Smile".
 It ran for 13 episodes.

-Crunchyroll licensed the series outside of Southeast Asia.
+Higehiro was released on home video in Japan with the first volume of the Blu-ray/DVD released on June 9, 2021.

+English release and international distribution

+Crunchyroll streamed the series outside of Southeast Asia.
+The English dub, starring Alex Hom and Jill Harris and directed by Jonathan Rigg, debuted on Crunchyroll on July 30, 2022.
+The DVD/Blu-ray of the series was released in Europe by Crunchyroll EMEA on June 16, 2023.

 Muse Communication has licensed the series in Southeast Asia and South Asia.

+Episodes

 Reception

 The light novel series has a total of more than 400,000 copies in circulation, including digital copies.
 The series appeared at 4th in the bunkobon edition of Takarajimasha's annual light novel guide book Kono Light Novel ga Sugoi! in 2019.